 Oral piercing can cause pain, swelling, infection, drooling, taste loss, scarring, chipped teeth, and tooth loss.
-Most dentists discourage oral piercing due to the many risks involved.
+Our Beaufort dentist discourage oral piercing due to the many risks involved.
 If you do decide to get an oral piercing it is important to understand the regulations, associated problems and proper maintenance.

 What should I know before getting an oral piercing?